These pages do not apply outside Great Britain.

 Secondly, if the employer did not know of a disability (and the likely disadvantage) it may be able to rely on the 'lack of knowledge' defence, to say the reasonable duty did not apply.
 However, at least in some cases the stammer (and disadvantage) will be obvious in any event when the job applicant arrives for the interview - but see below At interview.

-Thirdly, and particularly importantly, what adjustments it is reasonable for the employer to have to make may be less if it did not have advance notice of the disability.
+Thirdly, what adjustments it is reasonable for the employer to have to make may be less if it did not have advance notice of the disability.
 Accordingly the legal obligations on the employer may be reduced if advance notice is not given.
 See Reasonableness of adjustments: relevance of advance knowledge.
+For example:

-As discussed under the 'lack of knowledge' defence, the employer needs to have actual or constructive knowledge not only of the disability, but also of the disadvantage for which adjustments may be required.
+As discussed under the 'lack of knowledge' defence, for the reasonable adjustment duty to apply the employer needs to have actual or constructive knowledge not only of the disability, but also of the disadvantage for which adjustments may be required.

 The job applicant might suggest any adjustments he would like, or at least say enough about the disability to indicate the need for adjustments.